DallanQ/dominion/Manual.md

 ## Buy Phase (page 5)

 First you can play any number of Treasure cards from your hand, in any order.
 Treasure cards say "Treasure" on the bottom and have a yellow banner.
 You play one by moving it to the "in play" area; you probably will not announce your Treasures, though you can if you want.
 The Treasures have no text, just a big coin with a number on it.
-You get that many coins to spend this turn - one coin for a Copper, two for a Silver, three for a Gold, indicated as a coin icon with number 1 on it, a coin icon with number 2 on it, a coin icon with number 3 on it.
+You get that many coins to spend this turn - one coin for a Copper, two for a Silver, three for a Gold, indicated as (a coin icon with number 1 on it), (a coin icon with number 2 on it), (a coin icon with number 3 on it).
 The amount is also in the corners at the top of Treasures.
 You do not have to play every Treasure in your hand (but only get a coin with no number on it icon this turn for the Treasures you play).

-Then, you can buy one card, costing as much a big coin with no number on it icon as you have or less.
+Then, you can buy one card, costing as much (a coin with no number on it icon) as you have or less.
 Costs are indicated in the lower left corner of cards.
 You buy a card by choosing it from the Supply, and then "gaining" it.
 "Gaining" a card means moving it from the Supply to your discard pile.
 Your total amount of coins available to spend goes down by the cost of the card.
-For example if you played four Coppers and a Silver, that makes- a coin with number 6 on it total; if you bought a Market, that costs a coin with number 5 on it , so you would move a Market from the Supply to your discard pile and have a coin with number 1 on it left.
+For example if you played four Coppers and a Silver, that makes (a coin with number 6 on it icon) total; if you bought a Market, that costs (a coin with number 5 on it icon), so you would move a Market from the Supply to your discard pile and have (a coin with number 1 on it icon) left.

 Buying cards does not use up Treasure cards; you still have the cards.
 The Treasures produce income usable every time you draw them.
-Buying cards just uses up the coin with no number on it icon you have available this turn.
+Buying cards just uses up the (coin with no number on it icon) you have available this turn.

 Some cards give "+1 Buy."
 This increases how many cards you can buy in a turn in your Buy phase.
-For example with a coin with number 6 on it icon and an extra Buy, you could buy two Silvers, which each cost a coin with number 3 on it icon .
+For example with (a coin with number 6 on it icon) and an extra Buy, you could buy two Silvers, which each cost (a coin with number 3 on it icon) .
 Using up your Buys is optional.
 You can have two Buys but just buy one card, or skip buying entirely.
-As Copper costs a coin with number 0 on it icon, you could use a Buy with no a coin with no number on it icon to buy a Copper.
+As Copper costs (a coin with number 0 on it icon), you could use a Buy with no (a coin with no number on it icon) to buy a Copper.

 You cannot go back and play more Treasures after buying a card; first play Treasures, then buy.